Inquiries and Guidelines

 Hans Rutimann, Senior Advisor

 The Foundation makes grants to institutions and organizations, not to individuals.
 All grants result from invitations issued by the Foundation to institutions with which staff have engaged in preliminary exchanges.
 We are unable to consider uninvited proposals; however, staff welcome letters of inquiry regarding ideas that fall within the program and review them throughout the year.
 Please do not send inquiries about possibilities for support to more than one Foundation program.
-Before sending any material, send a brief inquiry by email to email@example.com.
-The inquiry should describe: the project for which you are seeking funding; its scope, objectives, and significance; why you require external funding and what benefits you would achieve from such funding; the specific activities for which funding is being requested; and how much funding is needed.
+If you already have an account on the Foundation's grantee portal, please contact a program officer directly.
+Otherwise, please submit an inquiry through the Foundation’s grantee portal at https://mellon.fluxx.io.
+Please note that, in response to your inquiry, Foundation staff may ask for further information, which would include a concise description of your plans, including rationale, key goals, activities, expected outcomes, duration, need for external funding, a brief budget, and, if applicable, partner organizations and/or other funding sources.
 We will let you know promptly whether the project fits with our current funding priorities.

 Grantmaking Policies and Guidelines

-Please see the Foundation's grantmaking guidelines for more information regarding the submission of proposals, annual reporting requirements, and grant modification procedures.
+Please see the Foundation's grantmaking policies and guidelines for more information regarding the submission of proposals, annual reporting requirements, and grant modification procedures.

 Other Funding Opportunities